Geoffroy-Berthelot/Complex-networks/Network evolution/README.md

 legend(hhh, 'random', 'pseudo-darwinian');
 ```

-Wich results in the following figure:
+Which results in the following figure:

 ![This is an image](../images/CN_Fig0.png)

 A number of parameters can be changed in the 'main.m' file, including the topology of the network (scale-free or lattice),